robblanco/robblanco.github.io/unizar2022-en.md

 ## Syllabus

-The course will cover the following topics:
+The course will cover these topics and follow this preliminary schedule, with the possibility small adjustments to accommodate and emphasize topics of special interest to participants.
+All sessions combine theory and exercises.

+The last day is devoted entirely to conversations and discussion with prominent members of the OCaml community and will be open to the general public.
+A detailed schedule will be available soon.

+4 July 2022

+ - Introduction.
+The OCaml programming environment

  - Types and functions

+ - Fundamental data structures

+ - Imperative and multi-paradigm programming

+5 July 2022

- - Data structures
+ - Advanced data structures

  - Higher-order programming

- - Modules

- - Imperative and multi-paradigm programming
+ - Modular programming

- - Systems programming in OCaml
+ - Systems programming

- - Secure programming in OCaml

- - OCaml programming environment

- - OCaml software ecosystem
+6 July 2022

+ - Case studies

  - Testing and software quality

+ - Software ecosystem

+ - Secure and defensive programming

+7 July 2022

  - Theoretical foundations

+ - Foreign function interface

  - Programming projects

-A detailed syllabus will be available soon.
+ - Lab

+8 July 2022

+ - Development team and industry event

 ## Grading